Workshops coming in 2018 – 2019

-Sign up for a workshop today!
 Fill out this secure Online Registration Form with the options to charge your $100 deposit or pay in full for your workshop.
 If you prefer, you can mail your registration and check or take them to the Gallery, download a printed form.
 Participants must be a paid up SAWG member at least 6 weeks before the workshop in order to be eligible for a member fee.
 Deposits are non-refundable and non-transferable to another workshop.
 Reservations are taken in order of submission or postmark dates (no exceptions).
-Cancelation policy: No cancellations when after 6 weeks prior to a workshop start date.
-Participants are responsible for the full payment.
-If unable to attend, contact the Registrar about a substitute from the wait list of the workshop only if it is full.
+WORKSHOP REFUND POLICY – Up to 6 weeks prior to the workshop – 100% refund minus the $100 deposit.
+Less than 6 weeks prior to a workshop – you are responsible for the full payment.
+If unable to attend, contact the Registrar about a substitute from the wait list.
 No refunds will be made!
 No substitutions may be made without the permission of the Registrar and only if the workshop is full.
+No refunds for no-shows or withdrawals.
+Full refund if SAWG, for any reason, cancels a workshop.

 Questions?
-Email Judy Constantine email@example.com All workshops are held at The Radisson Suites at 6555 E. Speedway, Tucson, AZ.
+Email Judy Constantine firstname.lastname@example.org All workshops are held at St. Francis in the Foothills Celebration Center at 4625 E. River Road (near the corner of River and Swan) Tucson, AZ.

 Birgit’s soft but dramatic style reminds one of Georgia O’Keefe.
 Her philosophy as an artist is observation, emotional connection to her subject and the healing nature of creating art to give the viewer a new perspective.
 Her beautifully mastered topics are Florals, Landscapes and Nature. (maximum of 24 participants)